la2050/archive/_projects/2015/c3-center-for-connecting-the-community.md

     Pediatric Therapy Network, and Growing Great.
 Collaborating partners providing specialized services will serve as subcontractors and be paid fees that are negotiated on a class by class basis.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "We anticipate first year costs to approximate $182,793.
-Additional income will be generated through the following:\r\n- space rental (primarily independent contractors renting space to provide their own classes)\r\n\r\n- foundation grants, fundraisers, and individual and corporate donations\r\n\r\n- earned income from classes, special performances and events"
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$   47,460 Staffing & Instruction\r\n$    2,514  Supplies & Equipment\r\n$    5,756  Marketing & Advertising\r\n$       754  Licenses & Fees\r\n$    3,496  Fundraising Expense\r\n$120,000  Facility Rent\r\n$   2,813   Insurance\r\n"
   How do you plan to scale the success of your proposal?: >-
     Success of the program will lead to replication of the project in other high need communities.
 Using the project model incorporating arts-based,